forando/backstage-agent/README.md

 ![Architecture](img/bedrock.png "Backstage AI Agent Architecture")

-1. For each document entry in Backstage s3 bucket there is a correspondent `search_index.json` that contains all document data.
+1. For each document entry in `Backstage s3 bucket` there is a correspondent `search_index.json` that contains all document data.
-The data in `search_index.json` is split in chunks (one per subheading). __Content Creator__ function reads each such a file and assembles those chunks together.
-It also adds to it backstage links that point to the correspondent chucks of text.
+The data in `search_index.json` is split in chunks (one per subheading). __Content Creator__ function reads the file and assembles those chunks together.
+It also adds backstage links that point to the correspondent subheadings.
-The resulted documents are stored in Bedrock S3 bucket.
+The resulted document is stored in `Bedrock S3 bucket`.
 2. Bedrock has an option to build a `Knowledge Base` from the documents.
 The build process works as follows:
     - The `Knowledge Base agent` takes a document form the s3 bucket and pipes it thorough `amazon.titan-embed-text-v1` model to generate a vector representation of the document text.
     - The `Knowledge Base agent` then stores this vector together with the document text in OpenSearch as `inverted index` for the later use.